 - Once the pressure cooker has counted down, let it do a natural release for 5 minutes before turning the valve to vent.

 - Once the pressure button moves down, remove lid.
 Remove chicken thighs.
 Strain liquid if desired for use as a stock.

-- *1 cup is the minimum amount of water you can use for a 6-quart Instant Pot and 1 and 1/2 cups for an 8-quart Instant Pot.
-Only use more water if you’d like some chicken stock left over after the chicken is finished cooking.
+*1 cup is the minimum amount of water you can use for a 6-quart Instant Pot and 1 and 1/2 cups for an 8-quart Instant Pot.
+Use up to 4 cups of water total and you will have nice chicken stock under the chicken thighs once they’re finished cooking.